micoxion/AttoviaWiki/content/Countries/Shen Dynasty/Towns and Cities/Frihet City/Frihet City.md

 ##### Characters
 - Master
-	- Vadim Sidorov (Goliath male)
+	- Vadim Sidorov (Yewdi male)
-		 An extremely large, imposing goliath, he has a surprising sense of humor for a Master of a Silver Sword chapter.
+		 An extremely large, imposing Yewdi, he has a surprising sense of humor for a Master of a Silver Sword chapter.
 He is well beloved by the Students there and runs one of the most successful chapters of the Silver Swords.
 His long term goal is to increase demand for mercenaries in the area and get a second chapter opened in [[Vulkud]].
 - Assistants
 	- Assistant of Enrollment (Male Dragonborn named Rokuro) His name means six, he comes from a rare large dragonborn family who live in the Shen Dynasty.
 He is relatively friendly, but takes no nonsense from applicants and prefers to do his job efficiently as possible.